graphql/graphql-spec/spec/Section 7 -- Response.md

 Serialization formats which can represent an ordered map should preserve the order of requested fields as defined by {CollectFields()} in the Execution section.
-Serialization formats which can only represent unordered maps should retain this order grammatically (such as JSON).
+Serialization formats which can only represent unordered maps (such as JSON) should retain this order textually.
+That is, if two fields `{foo, bar}` were queried in that order, the resulting JSON serialization should contain `{"foo": "...", "bar": "..."}` in the same order.

 Producing a response where fields are represented in the same order in which they appear in the request improves human readability during debugging and